miguelinux314/experiment-notebook/doc/source/image_compression_plugins.rst

     python tc/test_all_codecs.py

 It will produce a set of plots describing the codecs and the data types for which they are available.

+.. note:: This command will take a relatively long time to complete, as it will test
+	all codecs on all data types.

 A snapshot of this output is shown next

 .. figure:: _static/test_codecs/DictNumericAnalyzer_type_to_availability_groupby-group_label_line.png